 - Note: 1.
-For the BA45F5542-2/BA45V5542-2, on Pin 1 there are two sets of pin functions, the PA1/INT1/SCS/AN2/A1PI or PA5/STCK/A1O, however cannot be used simultaneously.
+For the BA45F5240-2/BA45V5240-2, on Pin 1 there are two sets of pin functions, the PA1/INT1/SCS/AN2/A1PI or PA5/STCK/A1O, however cannot be used simultaneously.
 If the PA1/INT1/SCS/AN2/A1PI function set is used, the PA5 should be configured as an input with pull-high function disabled.
 If the PA5/STCK/A1O function set is used, the PA1 should be configured as an input with pull-high function disabled. - 2.
 If the pin-shared pin functions have multiple outputs simultaneously, the desired pin-shared function is determined by the corresponding software control bits. - 3.
-Pin functions OCDSCK and OCDSDA which are pin-shared with PA2 and PA0 are only available in the OCDS EV device BA45V5542/BA45V5542-2. - 4.
-For the unbonded lines, PA7, PB0~PB4 in the BA45F5542-2 device, PA5, PA7, PB0~PB4 in the BA45F5542 16-pin NSOP package and PB1~PB4 in the BA45F5542 20-pin SSOP package, the pin status should be properly configured to avoid unwanted current consumption resulting from floating input conditions.
-Refer to the "Standby Current Considerations" and "Input/Output Ports" sections. - 5.
-In general smoke detector applications, the VOUT pin should be externally connected to the VDD pin for normal operation.
+For PB0 and PB4 in the BA45F5240-2 device, PA5, PB0 and PB4 in the BA45F5240 16-pin NSOP package, the pin status should be properly configured to avoid unwanted current consumption resulting from floating input conditions.
+Refer to the "Standby Current Considerations" and "Input/Output Ports" sections. - 4.
+Pin functions OCDSCK and OCDSDA which are pin-shared with PA2 and PA0 are only available in the OCDS EV device BA45V5240/BA45V5240-2.